madden1706/html_cv_template/README.md

 git clone https://github.com/madden1706/html_cv_template.git
 ```

-This will clone the files into a directory called 'html_cv_template'.
+This command will clone the files into a directory called 'html_cv_template'.

 ### Using git branches for CV versions